BIO

 A curator, artist, researcher, educator and mother, Anna Kerekes holds a PhD in Arts Studies and Practices from the University of Quebec in Montreal.
 She embraces research-creation as a modus operandi in all her hybrid practices.

+Between 2018-2021, upon invitation of Nicolas Bourriaud, she worked as senior curator at MO.CO.
+Montpellier Contemporain, where she developed exhibition projects, talks and publications, as well as took part in the activities of MO.CO.’s Art School.
 Her collaboration with Jonas Mekas transformed the way she associates notions of memory and daily life through artistic practices.
 From the Foucauldian notion of “care for oneself and the others”, she develops an ethical, artistic, and political approach.

 As an independent writer and art critic, she contributes to exhibition catalogs and magazines.